codeadamca/php-if-switch/README.md

 switch ($day)
 {
   case "Monday":
-    echo "Sounds like someone has a case of the Mondays!;
+    echo "Sounds like someone has a case of the Mondays!";
     break;
   case "Friday":
     echo "TFIG!";